 These are often family portraits to treasure a lifetime.
 You will want to have the appropriate dress on your packing list for your packing cubes before you leave home.

 This one depends on what you signed up for.
-Many shore excursions at ports of call require close toe shoes especially if you hiking or using ATV’s.
+If you are exploring ports, you may want to bring sneakers and socks.
+Many shore excursions at ports of call require close toe shoes especially if you are hiking or using ATV’s.

 It’s not a good idea to travel with a lot of cash.
 However, you will need to bring some cash for shopping, tipping porters or room service.

-These can be a lifesaver when leaving the ship and headed for a day at port.
-You won’t have to worry about keeping your phone dry and such.
+Dry Pouches can be a lifesaver when leaving the ship and headed for a day at port.
+You won’t have to worry about keeping your phone, wallet and other things dry.

 While not a necessity, it sure makes cruise life easier.
 You need your cruise card for nearly everything.
 Keep it handy with a lanyard.